-Students will have the full experience and community spirit of a Raku firing, this includes helping with the set up and take down of the Raku equipment which is part of the day and included in the timings and a requirement of all participants.
+Students will gain the full experience and community spirit of a raku firing.
+This includes helping with the set up and take down of the raku kiln and all necessary equipment.

 A limited amount of pottery can be fired during the workshop.
 We will do our best to take turns to fire a little of everyone’s work, and to fire as much as possible in the class time.